 David Glasgow Farragut was born in Campbell’s Station (now Farragut), Tennessee, on July 5, 1801.

 Born to a veteran of the Continental Navy, Farragut’s first name was initially James.
-After his mother died from yellow fever, Farragut’s father sent him to live with friends whom he believed would provide better care in 1808.
-So Farragut was raised by naval officer David Porter and was foster brother to David Dixon Porter and William D. Porter.
+After his mother died from yellow fever, Farragut’s father sent him to live with friends in 1808, whom he believed would provide better care.
+So Farragut was raised by naval officer David Porter and was a foster brother to David Dixon Porter and William D. Porter.
 In 1812, Farragut adopted David as his first name in honor of his foster father.

 At the outbreak of the Civil War, Farragut showed his loyalty to the Union when he gave up his home in Norfolk, Virginia, to fight for the North.
 He was then placed in command of the campaign to capture New Orleans and gain control of the Mississippi as part of the West Gulf Blockading Squadron.
 He took the USS Hartford as his flagship.